 Facility Fee for Connection to District Sewer System.
 In addition to all other charges of the District, a sewer facility fee established by the Board shall be collected for each dwelling unit or the equivalent for a commercial building at the time an applicant submits an application for sewer service.

 Service Charges.
 Sewer service charges established by the Board are hereby imposed upon each dwelling unit or equivalent for a commercial building receiving sewer service from the District.
 The determination of the number of equivalent dwelling units in a multi-family residential dwelling is calculated based on one dwelling unit per household or kitchen, and equivalent dwelling units for accessory dwelling units (ADUs) and commercial buildings shall be based on the number of plumbing fixture units as defined in the Uniform Plumbing Code, with twenty (20) fixture units equal to one (1) dwelling unit.
 A commercial building shall have a minimum rating of one (1) equivalent dwelling unit.
 When a commercial buildings rating cannot be logically based on the number of fixture units, the rating shall be at the sole discretion of the District.
-The Board shall adopt, maintain and publish a schedule of rates for water and sewer services, subject to modification from time to time, in accordance with the limitations and procedures set forth in controlling law and District ordinances and related resolutions.
+The Board shall adopt, maintain and publish a schedule of rates for sewer services, subject to modification from time to time, in accordance with the limitations and procedures set forth in controlling law and District ordinances and related resolutions.

 SECTION VI - EFFECTIVE DATE OF ORDINANCE, AND REVOCATION OF PRIOR SEWER ORDINANCES INCONSISTENT HEREWITH